-This article examines how constant nurse understaffing impacts the quality of care and safety of patient and nurse wellbeing, as well as compromises healthcare facilities’ reputation.
-With many of these medical events being preventable, this article examines how effective recruitment and retention strategies reduce understaffing and promote wellbeing for better patient outcomes.
+This article examines how ongoing nurse understaffing impacts the quality of care and safety of patient and nurse wellbeing, as well as compromises healthcare facilities’ reputations.
+With many of these medical events being preventable, this article examines how effective recruitment and retention strategies help reduce understaffing to promote nurse wellbeing and increase greater patient outcomes.

-With limited manpower, nurses often operate under stressful environments with demanding time pressures and handling a greater number of tasks due to limited manpower, nurses may often take safety workarounds in order to manage increased workloads.
+With limited manpower, nurses often operate under stressful environments with demanding time pressures and overbearing workloads.
+In response, many nurses may take safety workarounds in order to manage these demanding tasks.
 These workarounds are often considered a necessary solution to cope with the disproportionate workloads assigned to understaffed nurses.
-Such safety shortcuts can increase the instances of medical errors and injuries, leading to a decrease quality of care.
+Unfortunately, safety shortcuts increase the instances of medical errors and injuries, leading to a decrease quality of care.
 Indiana University and Purdue University’s study in the Journal of Advanced Nursing consistently identified the link between greater workaround practices and increased instances of near misses – events that potentially lead to medical accidents and injuries.

-Furthermore, added workloads, greater stress and increased burnout affect a nurse’s ability to focus or remember tasks at hand, which in turn can lead to medication errors or decreased patient surveillance.
+Added workloads, greater stress and increased burnout further affect a nurse’s ability to focus or remember tasks at hand, which in turn can lead to medication errors or decreased patient surveillance.
 Such stressors also lead nurses to rush their care between patients, resulting in decreased quality of care, leaving room for medical errors or near misses.

 Nurse wellbeing is also jeopardized in instances of inadequate staffing.
 Greater workloads, demanding hours, and increased patient ratios lead to burnout and exhaustion.
 These physical, emotional, and mental stressors can manifest into health issues ranging from depression to hypertension.
 Additionally, experiencing poor patient outcomes or instances of medical errors can intensify the stress nurses face.

 Poor patient experiences resulting from medical negligence leads to patient dissatisfaction.
-With hospitals increasingly becoming patient-centered focused, poor patient outcomes and negative reviews can damage a healthcare facilities’ reputation and credibility.
+With hospitals increasingly becoming patient-centered focused, poor patient outcomes and negative reviews can damage a healthcare facility’s reputation and credibility.
 Known poor work environments may further deter healthcare professionals from joining a facility – fueling workplace understaffing.
-It’s also possible that medical errors resulting from negligence can financially be costly to healthcare facilities.
-Prioritizing nurse wellbeing and patient outcomes is essential for organization’s reputation.
+It’s also possible that medical errors resulting from negligence can financially hurt a healthcare organization.
+Prioritizing nurse wellbeing and patient outcomes is essential for an organization’s reputation.
 This prioritization can help to attract the right talent and prevent understaffing.

 1. Effective Recruitment